 2 Condition Assessment: What is the current physical condition of this asset, in a scale of 1: Excellent, 2: Good, 3: Fair, 4: Poor, 5:

 Using PASS 55 Baseline Assessment tool, the City of Lethbridge is currently located in Maturity Level 3.
 We expect that by 2018, we should be approaching Maturity Level 5 in our asset management journey.
-This is a success for CAMP as most municipalities are at Maturity Level 1 and the City has been working towards this level for almost 10 years.
+This is a success for Asset Management as most municipalities are at Maturity Level 1 and the City has been working towards this level for almost 10 years.

 Achieving a Maturity Level 5 is important because it means we have the processes in place to deliver the best life cycle possible for our assets and leverage our levels of service.

 For more information about Asset Management , please contact: